-In his ninth year as part of the Tiger coaching staff - and sixth in his title of director of football recruiting - is Nick Otterbacher.
+In his 11th year as part of the Tiger coaching staff - and eighth in his title of director of football recruiting - is Nick Otterbacher.
 He assumed those duties after serving as an offensive graduate assistant coach for the 2006 season, when he helped coach a Tiger offense that broke numerous school records and ranked eighth in the nation in total offense (425.62 yards per game).

 In his current role, Otterbacher oversees organizational efforts of virtually all aspects of MU's extensive recruiting program operations, such as coordinating on-and-off campus visits, mailings and other logistical arrangements.
 Mizzou's 2010 recruiting class was ranked 21st-best in the nation according to Rivals.com, which marked the highest-ever ranking for a Tiger class of recruits.
 The recently-completed 2012 class was ranked as high as No. 20 by ESPN.com, and featured the nation's No. 1 overall prospect in Dorial Green-Beckham from Springfield, Mo.